ecrvmal/FLASK-MONGODB-DOCKER/README.md

 The port can be configured in file variables.py

 ### 4. For DB Initiation:
-For DB Initiation after server starts to access to DB need to run "client" app and perform:
+For DB Initiation after server started up
+please run "client" application and perform:
-- press "P" for post
+- press "P" for "POST" request
-- press "R" for registration
+- press "R" for "POST" "registration" request
-By this you will create first record for user.
+With these commands you will create first record for user.

 ## Client
 ### Client start